riccardo-bernardini/protypo/doc/Blueprints/interpreter.md

 * First `foo` is searched in the ST.  The value stored is a record handler that is the result of the evaluation of `foo`
 * Next, the handler above is queried with the string `bar`.
 The query returns an array handler.
 * The returned array handler is queried with the expression list `(2)`, the result is a record handler
 * Finally, the record handler is queried with `zip`.
-The final result is a simple handler
+The final result is a simple handler or a scalar

 Now, suppose the name above is used as
 ```